XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 Visit the **[XUMM Developer Console](http://apps.xumm.dev/)** by navigating to https://apps.xumm.dev.
 If this is your first time using the XUMM Developer Console, you will need to register an account OR sign in with your Github account, if you have one.

-After logging in to the **XUMM Deveoper Console**, [create a new application](https://apps.xumm.dev/create-application) by clicking the `Create new application` button.
+After logging in to the **XUMM Developer Console**, [create a new application](https://apps.xumm.dev/create-application) by clicking the `Create new application` button.
 Enter a title and description for your app and upload an icon or picture if desired.
 If you are only going to be playing and testing with the API, the app title and description do not matter.

 For this tutorial entering a `Webhook URL` is not required.